 Last month Andrew Getter, UK sales manager for the Swiss-based tech company Scandit, dropped into GDR’s London office.
 Innovation researcher Charlie Lloyd explores how the company plans to revolutionise the supermarket experience for both customers and staff.

 Of all the glimpses into the future of physical retail proffered by the stories that we cover at GDR, among the glitziest and most revolutionary is the one laid out by Amazon Go, the omnipotent platform’s chain of automated and cashless convenience stores.
-Whether or not that model ever achieves ubiquity is incredibly unlikely to happen anytime soon, given the barriers to entry for the majority of retailers are so vast.
+Many believe the barriers to entry of that model mean it’s unlikely to achieve ubiquity in the near future.

 Other companies are bringing solutions to market that, in the words of Andrew Getter, UK sales manager at Scandit, help retailers to “think like Amazon,” if not go quite so far.
 Scandit is a fast-growing Swiss-based tech company that originally spun out of MIT, ETH Zurich and IBM Research in 2009.
 Its proposition is built around its barcode scanning technology that layers augmented reality onto computer vision to offer far-reaching solutions, primarily across retail and logistics.